kohkimakimoto/buildsh/README.md

 Buildsh is docker powered shell that make it easy to run isolated environment for building, testing and deploying softwares.

-In implementation, Buildsh is a wrapper of `docker run` command.
+In implementation, buildsh is a wrapper of `docker run` command.

 ## Requirements